asinghvi17/RangeExtractor.jl/docs/src/operators.md

 # Operators

-TiledExtractor allows you to configure what the `extract` function does by passing operators.
+RangeExtractor allows you to configure what the `extract` function does by passing operators.
 An operator must:
 - subtype `AbstractTileOperator`
 - be callable, and take a single argument that is a `TileState`
 - return or do _something_ with the tile state